txsll/SLLGeolocation/README.md

 You then use `SLLGeolocation.init()` to initiate the library.
 The `init()` function sets up a `click` listener for the geolocation button.

-Below is a barebones version of your HTML page.
+Below is a barebones version of what your HTML page will look like.

 ```
 <!doctype html>